 Sometimes it really is the little things.
-Priority Associates, a ministry of Campus Crusade for Christ that reaches out to people in the workplace, often meets in restaurants, over coffee or at a person’s office.
+City, the Cru ministry that reaches out to people in the workplace, often meets in restaurants, over coffee or at a person’s office.
 But the Priority Associates team in Austin, Texas has a different story: people keep coming to them.

 6 years ago, the Priority Associates team finished the lease in their office space, and assumed they would renew the contract.
 It was not an ideal space or location, but they hoped for a better deal because of the economy.
 Then Harry Scott, a broker and good friend of the ministry, had another idea.
 “They are ministering to business professionals.
 They had to be relevant.
 We could take advantage of the low market, have lobby exposure, better parking, and a place for meeting,” he says.